 The effectiveness of urban water conservation planning relies on the completion of a customer characterization analysis prior to the implementation of any water conservation BMPs.
 The practice of completing a customer characterization enables water utility staff to learn how water is used within the service area, to recognize “normal” usage trends within each customer category, and to establish positive relationships to familiarize high consumptive users with more efficient practices for water use.

 Failure to complete this analysis could result in spending resources on conservation practices with little impact for a utility.
-For example, if a utility has mostly new housing stock, it would be a poor use of resources to manage a large high efficiency toilet retrofit program for single family.
+For example, if a utility has mostly new housing stock, it would be a poor use of resources to manage a large high efficiency toilet retrofit program for single family customers.
 If a utility has a strong summer peaking challenge, they may be best served by looking at BMP options that help address outdoor landscape issues.

-The goal of this process is to stimulate discussions and creative thinking that will benefit the water utility and its customers by targeting water conservation BMPs, which will allow the water utility the opportunity to leverage available resources to show the most water savings for the least cost.
+The goal of this process is to stimulate discussions and creative thinking that will benefit the water utility and its customers by targeting water conservation BMPs, which will allow the water utility the opportunity to leverage available resources to implement the most cost-effective water savingactivities .
 Therefore, it is most important that a customer characterization is performed, although the way it is carried out will vary by utility and customer base.

 Description